Summer Programs

 ETV workshopS

-ETV Workshop 1: Screenwriting 9:00 AM - 12:00 PM Writing is a craft.
+Writing is a craft.
 As with most crafts, skills improve with practice.
 In this workshop, students analyze scripts, short films, and movie clips from feature films to discover how story structure, character development, cinematic language and dialogue are used to convey meaning to an audience.
-They learn how to conceive, develop, and, write scripts using industry-standard formatting.
+They learn how to conceive, develop, and write scripts using industry-standard formatting.

-ETV Workshop 2: Advanced Cinematic Tools and Techniques 12:30 PM - 3:30 PM In this workshop, students focus on elevating their production and post-production skills to be better prepared to create highly polished, personal, and collaborative pieces in ETV.
-Students take on a variety of roles, learning the fundamentals of manipulating mirrorless and DSLR cameras, technical skills with double-sound workflows, and experimentations with lighting and camera movement.
-By the end of this workshop, students will have the confidence to step into the school year in ETV to be able to use advanced tools and cinematic techniques to bring their creative visions to life.
+In this workshop, students focus on elevating their production and post-production skills to be better prepared to create highly polished, personal, and collaborative pieces in ETV.
+Students take on a variety of roles, learning the fundamentals of manipulating mirrorless cameras, technical skills with dual-sound workflows, and experimentations with lighting and camera movement.
+By the end of this workshop, students will have the confidence to step into the school year in ETV to use advanced tools and cinematic techniques to bring their creative visions to life.

 Photojournalism WORKSHOP